meisner87/JavaEE9-springdemo/git.md

 - when changing branch, working tree should be clean
 ### Commands
 - git status - show whatˇs going on in the repository - which branch we are on right now and if there are any uncommitted changes
+- git branch - show available branches
+- git branch -a - show all available branches - on my machine and remote ones(like on Github)
 -